-Supply chain and logistics.
-The Company believes it has created a competitive advantage through its in-house supply chain and logistical planning expertise.
-The Company has strategically invested in infrastructure and optimized its logistic networks to ensure a timely supply of goods and materials so that non-productive time is minimized for the Company's customers.
+Sophisticated supply chain and logistical capabilities.
+The Company believes it has created a competitive advantage through the continued development of its in-house supply chain and logistical planning expertise.
+The Company has strategically optimized logistical networks in Canada and the United States to provide the timely supply of goods and materials at a competitive cost so that non-productive time and wellsite completion expenditures are minimized for the Company's customers.
+However, like its competitors, the Company faces structural challenges with respect to the availability of products and raw materials.
+See "Risk Factors - Financial Risk - Price escalation and availability of raw materials, diesel fuel and component parts" for additional information.